angieohaeri/sql-to-hdfs-grpc-pipeline/README.md

 # SQL to HDFS gRPC Pipeline: Project Overview
-This project implements a distributed data system that ingests loan data from a MySQL database, stores it in HDFS, and exposes analytics via a gRPC service.
-The system is containerized with Docker and designed to be fault-tolerant under DataNode failures.
+This project implements a distributed data system that ingests generated bank loan data from a MySQL database, stores it in HDFS, and exposes analytics via a gRPC service.
+The system is containerized with Docker and designed to be fault tolerant under several types of DataNode failures.

-The pipeline supports efficient querying through Parquet partitioning and includes performance analysis comparing full-dataset scans to partition-based reads.
+The pipeline supports efficient and optimized querying through Parquet partitioning and includes a performance analysis comparing full dataset scans to partition reads.

 ## Key Features